floweredscarf/su25/projects/proj3/index.md

 ## Overview

-Your task for the next few weeks is to design and implement a 2D tile-based world exploration engine.
+Your task for the next two weeks is to design and implement a 2D tile-based world exploration engine.
 By "tile-based", we mean the worlds you generate will consist of a 2D grid of tiles.
 By "world exploration engine" we mean that your software will build a world, which the user will be able to explore by walking around and interacting with objects in that world.
 Your world will have an overhead perspective.
 As an example of a much more sophisticated system than you will build, the NES game "Zelda II" is (sometimes) a tile based world exploration engine that happens to be a video game:

 <img alt="Screenshot of Zelda II." src="assets/proj3-intro/zelda.webp">